Loft Conversion – DIY or Professional?

 Our advice is – plan well.
 And assume things will go wrong, or at least not quite as expected.
 Even professional loft converters are thrown curve-balls sometimes!
 All projects have to have ‘wiggle room’ and contingency.

-Be really sure you’re ready to tackle a big project before you start and that you know what you’re doing.
+Be really sure you’re ready to tackle a big DIY project before you start and that you know what you’re doing.
 Finding you’re stuck half way through isn’t a great place to be – especially if you’ve got a hole in the roof!

-Most builders, especially specialist loft converters, have their schedules full for months ahead.
+Most builders, especially professional loft converters, have their schedules full for months ahead.
 That means that if you find you’re in a bind, finding reliable, experienced help to get the job finished might mean waiting for quite some time.

 Short on budget